arnecls/homebridge-bosch-alert-system/README.md

 ## Certificates

-The Smarthome API uses mutual TLS to protect itself from unwanted access.
+The Smarthome API uses [mutual TLS](https://www.cloudflare.com/de-de/learning/access-management/what-is-mutual-tls/) to protect itself from unwanted access.
 This requires you to authenticate the plugin before it can be used.
 To do so, several steps need to be executed.

-It is recommended to generate and register certificates yourself, as these credentials will stay intact even when the homebridge plugin state is lost.
+It is recommended to generate and register a certificate yourself, as these credentials will stay intact even when the homebridge state is lost and you have more control over them (e.g. you can define the lifetime).
 It is also much clearer on when to use the "pair" button on your controller.

 ### Let homebridge generate certificates

-This option generates certificates through the homebridge plugin.
+This option generates a certificate through the homebridge plugin.
+The certificate will stay valid for 10 years.
 To enable this you must provide your Bosch smarthome controller system password.

-After configuring the plugin, and *_before you restart homebridge_* you have to press the pairing button (2) on your Bosch smarthome controller.
+After configuring the plugin, and ideally *_before you restart homebridge_* you have to press the pairing button (2) on your Bosch smarthome controller.

 ![Smarthome controller](docs/pair_button.png)